intersystems/samples-FHIR-resource-repository/README.md

 6. (Optional) **Challenge**: Glucose level is also an important factor for diabetes patients.
 Modify `FHIRApp.html` to chart Elias's observation values of his glucose level (LOINC 2339-0).
 Note that the value range for glucose is 60–100 mm/dL.
 See `FHIRAppSolution.html` for the solution.

-## (Bonus) Generate Your Own Synthetic Patients

-In this section you will download and install the Synthea patient generator on your computer and produce your own synthetic patients as FHIR R4 resources.

-> ---
-> Synthea's patient generator requires that Java (JDK) 8.0 or higher be installed on your computer.
-If needed, please install [Java](https://www.oracle.com/technetwork/java/javase/downloads/index.html) before proceeding.
->
-> ---

-1. Clone [Synthea's GitHub page](https://github.com/synthetichealth/synthea) to your local machine.

-2. Open `synthea.properties` found under `/synthea/src/main/resources`.

-3. Set the following properties so that the tool can generate FHIR R4 resources (the latest version of Synthea produces FHIR R4 resources by default).
-Then, click **Save**.

-    - `exporter.csv.export = true`
-    - `generate.append_numbers_to_person_names = false`

-    > ---
-    > Setting `exporter.csv.export` to *true* instructs the tool to produce CSV files corresponding to the FHIR resources generated.
-This can be useful because it allows users to view data for all patients in table format.
-	>
-    > Setting `generate.append_numbers_to_person_names` to *false* disables the default behavior of adding random numbers to patient names.
-Removing the numbers makes the synthetic data more realistic.
-	>
-    > ---

-4. Open the Terminal on your computer and navigate to the `synthea` directory you recently cloned, then execute the following command:

-    `./run_synthea`

-5. Using your computer's file browser, navigate to the `/synthea/output/fhir` directory, which now contains JSON files for the patient data just generated.

-6. Using the IDE, create a new `test` folder by selecting the `FHIRLab` folder and then going to **File** > **New Folder**.
-Then, copy the generated files and make them available on the server container by dragging all the JSON files under `/synthea/output/fhir` in your computer into the new `test` folder in the IDE.

-7. Submit your sample files into `FHIRSERVER` by repeating the relevant steps in the section *Populate the Repository with Synthetic Patient Data*, starting at Step 4.
-Be sure to set the source directory to `/home/project/FHIRLab/test`.

-8. Try accessing your new patients by performing a query from a REST client or by further tweaking the internal queries of the sample FHIR app.

 ## Summary

 In this exercise, we used InterSystems IRIS for Health to set up a FHIR server with an internal FHIR repository and loaded the repository with synthetic patients.
 You then saw how the server interacts manually with client applications through a REST client and how it operates through a simple FHIR app.
-Feel free to continue experimenting with the FHIR resource repository by adding more data or setting up your own application.
+Feel free to continue experimenting with the FHIR resource repository by setting up your own application.
 </main>